AncientGuy/ancientguy.github.io/src/chapter_6.md

 - Focus on strategically improving sleep quality and stress optimization
 - Allow your entire body, including your brain, to fully recover and adapt

-But if you REALLY feel that you must ***do*** something ... then take some time to [ponder questions on rest, recovery and renewal](./7.md) ... particularly the ones on [Integration and Transformation](./7.md#part-xi-integration-and-transformation) in order INTEGRATE and TRANSFORM a noisy, chaotic life ... feel *free to tell me which 500 questions are still missing.*
+But if you REALLY feel that you must ***do*** something ... then take some time to [ponder questions on rest, recovery and renewal](./7.md) ... particularly the ones on [Integration and Transformation](./7.md#part-xi-integration-and-transformation) in order to attempt to INTEGRATE and TRANSFORM a noisy, chaotic life ... feel *free to tell me which 500 questions are still missing.*

 ### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).